Why UNICEF India is fundraising

 Cheque – You can provide a cheque made out to UNICEF India and provide it to one of our state offices or send it to:

 Attention: Donor Care

 73 Lodhi Estate

-Telephone - You can also make a donation using NACH and through other payment methods by contacting our Donor Relations team at 1800-3000-5898 or email at firstname.lastname@example.org between 9 AM to 6 PM Monday to Friday and someone will be happy to collect your information and assist you in making a donation.
+Telephone - You can also make a donation using NACH and through other payment methods by contacting our Donor Relations team at 1800-3000-5898 or email at firstname.lastname@example.org between 9:30 am to 5:30 pm from Monday to Friday (excluding public holidays) and someone will be happy to collect your information and assist you in making a donation.

 Donation sign-ups can be done directly by an individual via the ways mentioned above or also when you are contacted by a UNICEF fundraiser either face to face or via tele calling.

 Will the money I give to UNICEF India be used to help children in India only?

 Yes.
 All money that is raised in India stays in India to support UNICEF’s work in India.

 When will I get a receipt?

 UNICEF will send you a confirmation receipt within four weeks.
 If you do not get it within this time the please call the Donor Relations Officer at 1800-3000-5898 or email at email@example.com Monday to Friday (excluding public holidays) between 9:30 a.m. to 5:30 p.m. and we will respond to you between 48 to 72 hours.